srakshitha296/c-programs/README.md

 Program to calculate the number of each denomination to be given to the consumer by the cashier.

+Program to display the cube of entered number.

 Program to display whether a given number is even or odd.

 Program to display fibonacci series.